-- Right-click the Contacts folder that contains the information that you want to use for a mail merge, and then click Properties.
+- Right-click the Contacts folder that contains the information that you want to use for a mail merge, and then click Properties on the shortcut menu.

 - On the Outlook Address Book tab, make sure that the Show this folder as an e-mail Address Book check box is selected, and then click OK.

 An Outlook user profile is a group of e-mail accounts and address books.
 Usually, you need only one profile — but if you share your computer with other people or use different address books for different purposes, you can set up more than one profile.
 If, when you start your mail merge, you're using a profile that doesn't include the Contacts folder that you want to use, that folder won't be available.

 To switch to a different user profile, restart Outlook.
 When you're prompted for a profile, choose the profile that includes the Contacts folder that you want to use in the mail merge.